BitcoinDesign/Guide/guide/getting-started/open-design.md

 Licenses help ensure that bad actors cannot abuse this open system by taking the published work and pretend it's their own, patent it, redistribute it under a commercial license, or otherwise profit from it.
 A variety of licenses have been created by the open-source movement to accomodate different types of projects and situations.

 This guide is published under three different licenses ([MIT license](LICENSE-MIT), [Apache License 2.0](LICENSE-APACHE), and [Creative Commons Attribution 4.0 International License](LICENSE-CC-BY)).
 Anyone who wants to remix it, or parts of it, may choose which one to publish their work under.
 You can read the full license text [here](LICENSE).

+---

+There is enourmous space for creativity.
+To find a starting point, take a look at the [visual-language of bitcoin]({{ '/getting-started/visual-language/' | relative_url }}).